Data protection declaration

 a) Right to confirmation

-Each affected person has the right, as granted by the European legislator, to require the controller to confirm whether personal data relating to him / her are being processed.
+Each affected person has the right, as granted by the European regulator, to require the controller to confirm whether personal data relating to him / her are being processed.
 If an affected person wishes to make use of this confirmation right, they can contact our data protection officer at any time.

 b) Right to information